-Life happens fast – sometimes this can result in you or a loved one facing a terminal illness or needing unexpected life-saving care.
-According to an AARP study, only about one-third of adults have a plan in place that expresses their wishes for end-of-life care.
+Life happens fast.
+Sometimes this can result in you or a loved one facing a terminal illness or needing unexpected life-saving care.
+According to a study from Health Affairs Journal, only about one-third of adults have participated in advance care planning or have a plan in place that expresses their wishes for end-of-life care.

 Advance care planning is a process that helps us plan for life’s “what if” moments.
 This process gives individuals and their caregivers the opportunity to plan for future health care decisions should they be unable to make their own decisions or speak for themselves.